Cardiology Fellows

 University of Minnesota

-I am originally from Kansas City, Missouri and completed residency training at the University of Minnesota.
+I am originally from Kansas City, Missouri, and completed residency training at the University of Minnesota.
 My career goals right now are in general or preventive cardiology.
-I am excited to have a strong support system from my co-fellow classmates over these next few years, both in and out of work.
-When I'm not at the hospital, I enjoy spending time outside with my dog Rocky and exploring all of beautiful Colorado through hiking, climbing, and skiing.
+I am excited to have a strong support system from my co-fellows over these next few years, both in and out of work.
+When I’m not at the hospital, I enjoy spending time outside with my dog, Rocky, and exploring all of beautiful Colorado through hiking, climbing, and skiing.

 roy bio